rollthecloudinc/quell/README.md

 Druid is modern content management solution that removes all the complexity of past times slowly killing our environnent.
-Druid focuses on reducing hardware, infrastructure to allow people to access the same content with much lower impact on the environment..
+Druid focuses on reducing hardware, infrastructure to allow people to access the same content with much lower impact on the environment.

 ![](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/tiger.png)